microsoft/fast/packages/fast-component-explorer/app/utilities/configs/README.md

-# Scenarios
+# Configs

-This folder contains initial data for components within the FAST explorer documentation site.
+This folder contains initial configs and data for components within the FAST explorer documentation site.

 ## Adding a new component